haileys/doslinux/README.md

 # DOS Subsystem for Linux

 A WSL alternative for users who prefer an MS-DOS environment.
+DOS Subsystem for Linux integrates a real Linux environment into MS-DOS systems, allowing users to make use of both DOS and Linux applications from the DOS command prompt.

 ![](https://charlie.su/screenshot-a0a0fbb6317dd5.png)